Why I choose Processwire CMS

 Drupal has always had an extrememely painful templating system, which I hear will be better in v8 but I haven't yet tried.
 Wordpress is pretty good on this front but makes you conform to it's own naming conversions to hook the templating in, which I always found a little too prescriptive.
 Processwire simply asks you, out of the files listed, which one you would like to use for each template.
 Simple, go wild.

 Ok firstly, just to make it known: I HATE Wordpress and Drupal for differeing reasons.

 Drupal is big, it's bulky.
 This makes it better suited for larger 'more reliable' site building, but it has a steep learning curve to get up and running with simple sites.
 As pre-mentioned Drupal's templating is awful in v7 and has a very Drupal view on variables and functions.
-Much of what your doing in your templates in Drupal won't be straight PHP but be Drupal proscribed functionality, which is good and bad, but confusing for new comers.
+Much of what you are doing in your templates in Drupal won't be straight forward PHP but be Drupal proscribed functionality, which is good and bad, but confusing for new comers.

 I love Processwire for it's proactive community who love to help, it's open templating system, it's easier to use and extend admin, and the fact it does just enough for you let's you get back to coding/designing and not list making, fighting with broken modules, or stripping away things.

 I would like to look into other CMS's soon and I've been interested in the concept of the NoDB CMS's such as Kirby and new paid for CMS's such as Ghost or Craft but have as yet not had a reason to try them.
-I've talked mainly about Processwire, Drupal, and Wordpress, they aren't the only CMS's out there but two of the biggest and the three that Ive had most experience with.
+I've talked mainly about Processwire, Drupal, and Wordpress, they aren't the only CMS's out there but two of the biggest and the three that I've had most experience with.